Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Garmin Edge 540 and Edge 840 have the same dimensions.
 However, the 840 is 5g heavier.

-Both belong among the mid-size bike computers suitable for day-to-day use, including bikepacking trips.
+Both are among the mid-size bike computers suitable for daily use, including bikepacking trips.

 They fit between smaller head units like Wahoo ELEMNT BOLT v2 and larger ones like the Edge 1040.